bhanukiran-jc/AzUrlShortener/README.md

 > If you don't own an Azure subscription already, you can create your **free** account today.
 It comes with 200$ credit, so you can experience almost everything without spending a dime.
 [Create your free Azure account today](https://azure.microsoft.com/en-us/free?WT.mc_id=azurlshortener-github-frbouche)

+> This project was inspire by a project created by [Jeremy Likness](https://github.com/JeremyLikness) that you can find here [jlik.me](https://github.com/JeremyLikness/jlik.me).

 ## To deploy